 Freelancers need less experience or degrees to get started but should build up their portfolio and resume as well as educate themselves on techniques and trends in order to garner greater work at higher rates.
 Finding your niche or specialization is the best way to advance your career and build up a rapport in your desired industry.

 While everyone’s journey is different, below are some of the most common ways to become a content creator.
-Check out our SiegeLearn course for tailored content marketing lessons to help you get started or to build upon your skill set.
+Check out our SiegeLearn online content marketing course for tailored lessons to help you get started or to build upon your skill set.

 1. Educate Yourself